 - Write a draft of your resume.
 Once you have written your skill statements, you are ready to begin a resume draft by placing those skills in the chosen format.
 For a chronological format, your skill statements will go into a section entitled “Work Experience” or “Professional Experience.”
 For a functional resume, you can also use the title “Professional Experience” or “Relevant Experience.
 Use past tense for previous activities, experiences or acquired skills.
 Use present tense to refer to ongoing or current activities.

 If you are using a functional format you will also want to have a “Work History” section to provide the names of the companies for which you have worked, where they were located, the job titles you held, and the dates you worked at each company.

 - Develop a “Highlights of Qualifications” or “Summary of Qualifications” section to begin your resume.
-The purpose of this section is to gain the employer=s attention by highlighting some of your key qualifications for the position.
-This section can include such things as: total number of years of relevant experience; key accomplishments; special knowledge that you have (for example computer knowledge); and personal skills (such as hardworking, honest, flexible, loyal, etc.).
-See examples:
+The purpose of this section is to gain the employer’s attention by highlighting some of your key qualifications for the position.
+This section can include such things as: total number of years of relevant experience; key accomplishments; content skills that you have (for example computer knowledge); and personal skills (such as hardworking, honest, flexible, loyal, etc.).
+Here are three examples: